+I’ve spent some time recently looking for the best Italian food in Orange County.
 My favorite restaurants are those intimate, family-owned, unassuming restaurants you have to discover.
-They are the restaurants that have been open for years, have a loyal following, and are found through word of mouth.
+The restaurants that have been open for years, have a loyal following and are found through word of mouth.
 If you’re looking for amazing Italian food in Orange County, then you will want to head to Mission Viejo to visit Piccolino Restorante.

 If you’re looking for the best Italian food in Orange County head to Piccolino

 This family-owned restaurant has been open for twelve years.
 The owner, Sal, grew up in Sicily working for his parent’s restaurant.
 Once he relocated to California, he returned to his culinary routes working as the executive general manager at Prego Restaurante.
 Then in 2007 he finally opened his own restaurant.
 During the recession, it was his loyal customers and amazing community which kept his restaurant afloat during a difficult economy.
 Even the hostess began as a guest, visiting with her family for over 10yrs.